 So how are you able to ensure a senior loved one with dementia maintains good oral hygiene?
-These tips from Abby Senior Care, the experts in home care in Denver and the surrounding areas, can help:
+These tips from Abby Senior Care, providers of dementia home care in Littleton, CO and the surrounding areas, can help:

 - Modeling is a great approach to help a loved one with dementia through a multistep process like brushing the teeth.
 Encourage the person to accomplish each step of the process on their own whenever possible: placing a small amount of toothpaste on the brush (baking soda toothpaste is preferred over fluoride, just in case the person swallows it), lifting the brush to the mouth, and moving the brush side to side and up and down over all surfaces of the teeth.

 - For someone who needs help, provide a toothbrush with toothpaste already applied, stand behind the senior, and place your hand over the senior’s, starting the motion of brushing for them.